yariza/yariza.github.io/violin/index.md

 ![](/img/yujin-profile.jpg)

-Yujin Ariza, a graduate student at and the Juilliard School, and the former Concertmaster of the San Francisco Symphony Youth Orchestra, made his Carnegie Hall debut in May 2008.
+Yujin Ariza, violinist, made his Carnegie Hall debut in May 2008.
 A winner of the National Young Arts Foundation 2013, Yujin made his concerto debut with the El Camino Youth Symphony as a winner of its Concerto Competition with a full house audience at Flint Center, Cupertino, CA in 2008.
 He appeared again as a soloist with the Symphony to perform Ravel’s Tzigane in 2010.
 Recently, Yujin appeared with the Winchester